Azure EAM - MPAS integration

 Related Articles

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Huntress using MPAS.
+This application has been formally tested by Kelvin Zero Inc. This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Mulesoft using Multi-Pass.
 SSO simplifies user authentication by allowing access to multiple ...

-This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Bamboo HR using MPAS.
+This documentation has been tested and approved by Kelvin Zero's team This documentation provides a step-by-step guide to setting up Single Sign-On (SSO) for Checkpoint using MPAS.
 SSO simplifies user authentication by allowing access to multiple ...